Miltonbottle/thread-/README.md

 Threading-This module constructs higher-level threading interfaces on top of the lower level _thread module.

-Os-his module provides a portable way of using operating system dependent functionality.
+Os-this module provides a portable way of using operating system dependent functionality.